-Policies in this Compatibility Plan are based on projected airport activity levels provided by FAA and the airport operator and have been developed in accordance with the forecasting methodology guidance in the Handbook.
-Specific factors considered when determining the 20+ year future activity levels for the New Cuyama Airport is described in Chapter 4.
+Policies in this Compatibility Plan are based on projected airport activity levels located in the Santa Barbara Airport Master Plan and the ALP.
+Specific factors considered when determining the 20+ year future activity levels for the Airport is described in Chapter 4.